thisisbud/bankly/tasks/04_user-oriented-formatting.md

 Currently, the data being show on screen is functional, but not pretty.

-We'd like to format the currencies based on their locale: `510.55` -> `£510.55` for `GBP`.
+We'd like to format the data based on the `en-GB` locale.

+- `510.55` -> `£510.55` for `GBP`.
-And instead of `2022-06-24`, please change it to `24 June 2022`.
+- `2022-06-24` -> `24 June 2022`.

 ---

 **Why are we asking you to do this?**

-- It's really important that our apps don't _feel_ like "frontends to a database".
+- We want to make sure that our apps don't _feel_ like "frontends to a database".
-- We need to make sure that we format data in the way they'd expect to see it.
+- We need to make sure that we format data for the user in the way they'd expect to see it.